 7. Burgers’ Smokehouse Hickory Smoked Whole Turkey

-This beauty has racked up 118 reviews, the vast majority of which are five-star.
+This beauty has racked up 184 reviews, the vast majority of which are five stars.
 Burgers’ Smokehouse has been making smoked and cured meats for nearly a century, so they know a thing or two about smoking a killer Thanksgiving bird.
-It will arrive to you fully cooked with heating instructions included, so all you’ll have to do is reheat it.
-The turkey is smoked with real hickory, but don’t worry about the bird turning out dry: Burgers’ specializes in retaining poultry’s natural juices throughout the smoking process.
-But note that a couple of Amazon reviewers found the turkey to be tough, and another two thought it was too salty.
+It will arrive to you fully cooked with heating instructions included, so all you’ll have to do is warm it up and serve.
+The turkey is smoked with real hickory, but don’t worry about the bird turning out dry: Burgers’ specializes in retaining the poultry’s natural juices throughout the smoking process.
+But note that a couple of Amazon reviewers found the turkey to be tough, and another few thought it was too salty.

 Rave review: “Succulent, moist, flavorful turkey.
 Hands down the BEST smoked turkey I have ever purchased.
 So hecking delicious!
 I can really tell the difference between this actual wood-smoked product and all the rest.”